allo-protocol/allo-v2-sdk/src/strategies/MicroGrantsStrategy/README.md

 ### Check Allocator

-Check if a specific allocator is associated with the strategy:
+Check if a specific allocator has already cast their allocation

 ```javascript
 const allocatorAddress = "0xYourAllocatorAddress";